DoodlebugPT/DoodlebugPT/README.md

 🪽₊˚ ✧ ━━━━⊱IMPORTANT/BYF⊰━━━━ ✧ ₊˚ 🎭

 🪽I genuinely adore caring for people, my friends in particular!
-I am the self proclaimed "mom/big sis" friend, as it were
+I am the self proclaimed "mom/big sister" friend, as it were

 🎭 I like talking but sometimes struggle with tone and I can be awkward at times!
 Please be patient!
 Tone tags are appreciated. :)